 — John 1:1

-The very first sentence in the Bible that sums up creation add up to 2701, which is the equivalent of 37x73
+The first sentence in the Bible that sums up creation adds up to 2701, which is the equivalent of 37x73.

-The number three in Scripture is consistent with the themes of solid, real, and substantial things and are exhibited in three-dimensional objects.
+The number three in Scripture is consistent with solid, real, and substantial things and is exhibited in three-dimensional objects.
 It also illustrates the realities and credibility of the spirit realm.

 . . . faith is the substance of things hoped for, the evidence of things not seen (spirit) . . .
 By faith we understand that the worlds were framed by the word of God . . . he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.